 Principle of Insurable Interest

 Insurable Interest means that a person benefits from the continued presence of the asset or is prejudiced by the loss of the subject-matter.
 Principle of Insurable Interest in a Fire Insurance Policy means that the Insured can insure only those assets which he benefits from.
-Insurable Interest must exist at the time of purchasing the fire insurance policy, during the currency of the policy as well as at the time of loss.
+Insurable Interest must exist at the time of purchasing the Fire Insurance Policy, during the currency of the Policy as well as at the time of loss.

 Principle of Utmost Good Faith